What is PCI DSS Compliance?

 Any business that accepts, processes, stores, or transmits card payment data is required to comply with PCI DSS.
 This is not optional -- it is a condition of your merchant agreement with your acquiring bank and the card brands.
 Non-compliance can result in fines, higher processing fees, and ultimately the loss of your ability to accept card payments.

 Beyond avoiding penalties, compliance protects your customers.
 A data breach exposing card details can cause significant financial harm to cardholders and irreparable damage to your organisation's reputation.
+The cost of dealing with a breach -- forensic investigations, notification requirements, legal exposure, and lost business -- almost always exceeds the cost of achieving and maintaining compliance.

 The Compliance Process